 So he entertained them.

 He pretended to be a mountain climber when he first came out, swinging an invisible pick and pulling on an imaginary rope to make his way up to them.
-That ate up the first five minutes of his routine so once he got up there he stood on the empty bench in front and offered up a silent yet panic-stricken prayer to his muse for ten minutes of inspiration.
+That ate up the first five minutes of his routine so once he got up there he stood on the empty bench in front of them and offered up a silent yet panic-stricken prayer to his muse for ten minutes of inspiration.

 It came a few moments later, by the bucket-load.

 He said he didn’t know how it came or from where, but dammit… he was funny!
 Those kids laughed and clapped and had a great time, as Michael stood on that bench and did silly schtick that he couldn’t recall when telling me about all of this a few days later.